Home

 If your customer purchased dealer installed or after market equipment they will want to know how soon they can get the work performed.
 While they are in the business office talk to your service department or vendor to schedule the work.

 I want to take a side step here.
 This is important enough to stop and talk about right now.
 Anything made by human hands is subject to breaking or malfunction.
 The new vehicle you are delivering may unfortunately experience one of those problems.
-You and your dealership are anxious to see they are corrected.
+You and your dealership are anxious to see they are corrected; after all the road to a sale step 11 requires you to cover the manufacturer's warranty, right?

 IF YOU HAVE A CUSTOMER WHO IS EXPERIENCING A PROBLEM STOP AND THINK BEFORE YOU DO ANYTHING ELSE